Talley's Group: History

 The company's first fishing vessel was the Janie Seddon.
 Built in the United Kingdom in 1903, the Janie Seddon was one of two submarine minelaying vessels brought out from England to New Zealand that same year.
 The Janie Seddon was based in Wellington, with its twin, the Lady Roberts, based in Auckland.
 The Janie Seddon was used in port during World Wars I and II, and was also the examination vessel during World War II.

 In 1936 the Janie Seddon was purchased by Talley's Fisheries, and was their first vessel.
 Retired in 1955, she is now a rusting hulk on the Motueka foreshore, near the headquarters of Talley's.

+In April 2026, Talley's began consulting staff on the proposed closure of its Westport fish processing factory in order to consolidate production at its fish processing facilities in Motueka and Timaru.

 Industrial relations

 Talley's has courted controversy for its approach to industrial relations, and has lobbied for curbs on trade unions and the watering down of occupational safety legislation.

 In 2015 Talley's locked out union members.
 The workers were allowed back to work five months later in 2016 when the lock-out was ruled illegal.
 Talley's was ordered to pay $144,000 to the Meat Workers Union for repeated breaches of union access rights.